Safatreza/Wildlife-Movement-Profiler/Wildlife-Movement-Profiler-main/Wildlife-Movement-Profiler-main/usage_and_comments.md

 - `dashboard/app.py`: FastAPI dashboard for visualization.
 - `api/`: FastAPI API endpoints for programmatic access (requires integration).
 - `tests/`: Test suite for the pipeline.
+- `dummy_dashboard.html`: Standalone HTML demo of the dashboard (no Python required).

 ---